 Only languages which have a rating of levels of 0-4 under the Expanded Graded Intergenerational Disruption Scale (EGIDS) are considered as supporting the inclusion of a Code Point.
 Languages with EGIDS 5 may be included in special cases where there is additional evidence that it is in widespread use, notwithstanding its formal EGIDS rating.
+For these, 1 million native speakers was used as a threshold.

 Code Points may only be included if they have established contemporary use in one or more of the languages considered.